Shadrock/online-GIS-programming-course/Week_2/README.md

 !cp puds_info.shp 'gdrive/My Drive/gis/output'
 !cp puds_info.shx 'gdrive/My Drive/gis/output'
 ```
-Check your folder in drive to see that you have all the components of a shapefile!
+Check your `output` folder in your Google Drive to see that you have all the components of a shapefile!

 # Creating a Finished Product with Carto
 - Uploading your data to Carto will require formatting your `.shp` file _as a `.zip` file_.
 Fortunately, you can do this very easily by downloading your entire `outputs` folder from your Google Drive, which will automatically create a `.zip` file ([see more info importing files on the Carto site here](https://carto.com/developers/import-api/guides/importing-geospatial-data/#supported-geospatial-data-formats)).